hanmacrad2/FCNs_GCNs_classify_fmri/README.md

 #### Models
 #### ```models_fcn.py```
 - Contains the code for the Fully Connected Neural Network.
-    - The fmri data is averaged across it's time dimension before being inputed to the FCN, so that it goes from dimension Number of subjects x ROIs x Timepoints to dimension Number of subjects x ROIs x Timepoints
+    - The fmri data is averaged across it's time dimension before being inputed to the FCN, so that it goes from dimension;
+        - Number of subjects x ROIs x Timepoints to dimension Number of subjects x ROIs
+    -  The FCN model has input layer with input dimension ```input_dim```, equal to the number of ROIs (400) and output to the input layer being of size ```hidden_dim```, chosen as 128 in this instance
+    -  The pytorch method ```nn.Sequential``` is then used to create the hidden and final layer.
     -  THe FCN architecture involved two hidden layers, one of size hidden_dim and one of size hidden_dim/4.
 With dropout 0.5 for latter two sets of weights and dropout of self.dropout=0.2 for the input to hidden layer.

 ####  ```model_fcn_gcn.py```
 - Contains the code for the Fully Connected Neural Network and Graphical Neural Network models (In the folder ``` 2_Network_Models_FCN```)